 - Plan to visit during less popular times such as early morning or late afternoon on weekdays.

 - Consider taking a shuttle like the Columbia Gorge Express, Grayline Trolley or Sasquatch Shuttle.

 - If you drive, check road conditions before traveling.

 - Use the I-84 parking lot, accessible from eastbound exit 31 on the left.
-There is no Multnomah Falls parking available along the Historic Columbia River Highway.
+You can also part at the Sasquatch Shuttle parking lot at Exit 28 behind the post office.

 - Pay attention to road signs and parking lot information.
 Do not stop on I-84 if the gate is closed.

-- While the Multnomah Falls Recreation Area and the Historic Lodge are open, Benson Bridge and the trail to the top of the falls and to Wahkeena Falls remain closed.
+- Multnomah Falls Recreation Area and the Historic Lodge are open as well as Benson Bridge and the trail to the top of the falls and the trail to Wahkeena Falls.

 Multnomah Falls is a special place for so many reasons.
 Geology is one of them.
 Yes, Multnomah Falls is fed by rainfall but also by snowmelt and underground springs from Larch Mountain.
 If you look closely, you can see five flows of Yakima basalt in the falls’ mossy cliff face.

 Design is another remarkable feature here.
 The iconic, postcard-famous Benson Bridge spanning the lower falls (built by Italian stone masons in 1914) was named for Simon Benson, a prominent businessman who owned the falls at the time.